-Moreover, these price cuts may not show up at the local distributor level or the construction site to the same degree, or with predictable timing.
+Price declines at the producer level may not show up at the local distributor level or the construction site to the same degree, or with predictable timing.
 As noted, the rising cost of trucking may negate some of the cost savings at the mill.
 And the price in any one locality will depend on current demand, inventories and expected supply.

 Furthermore, there is no assurance that recent price decreases will last.
 Lumber prices plummeted from then-record highs in September 2020 to November before reversing course and rising to new heights for the next six months.
+While lumber prices appear unlike to exceed their May 2021 peak, it is also unlikely that most commodities will soon drop below their April 2020 lows.